reneses/tela/tela-server/docs/DEPLOYMENT.md

 ### Heroku

-A Heroku's `Procfile` is provied with Tela, and the framework uses the `PORT` environmental variable as [Heroku requires](https://devcenter.heroku.com/articles/runtime-principles#web-servers).
+A Heroku's `Procfile` is provided with Tela, and the framework uses the `PORT` environmental variable as [Heroku requires](https://devcenter.heroku.com/articles/runtime-principles#web-servers).
 Therefore, the deployment on Heroku is straightforward.
 For example, if [Git deployment is configured](https://devcenter.heroku.com/articles/git), it can be done executing:

 ```
 git push heroku